saucelabs/sauce-school/codelabs/Module2_TestRunner.md

 Once you have an app running on your machine, you will need to make changes to your test.

 <img src="assets/TRT2.04B.png" alt="App up and running" width="650"/>

+### Start Sauce Connect
+If your tunnel is not already running, open a new terminal window, and simply copy the command that you will find at the bottom of the **Tunnels** tab in the [Sauce Labs app](https://accounts.saucelabs.com/am/XUI/#login), navigate to the folder using the terminal where you saved the Sauce Connect software, and paste this into your terminal.

 ### Update the Test URL
 Go into the `cypress.json` file to update the `baseURL` that your tests will be running against.